circleupx/circleupx.github.io/_posts/2020-09-19-SqlIte-Error-No-Such-Table.md

 description: "How to fix SQlite error no such table exception."
 ---

-Are you using SQlite as an in-memory provider with EF Core in your Unit/Integration test?
-If you are, you may come across the following exception when creating a database schema.
+Are you using SQLite as an in-memory provider for EF Core on your Unit/Integration test?
+If you are, you may come across the following exception when creating the in-memory database.

 ![EFCore ToView Note](https://www.yunier.dev/assets/img/sqlite/pet-exception.PNG)

-As you can see from the exception, the error is **"SQlite Error 1: 'no such table vPet'"** which is odd because vPet has been defined as a sql view on my DbContext, not a sql table.
+As you can see from the exception, the error is **"SQLite Error 1: 'no such table vPet'"** which is odd because vPet is defined as a SQL view on my DbContext, not a SQL table.

-This is my DbContext.
+Here is my PetsDbContext.
 ```c#
 public class PetsDbContext : DbContext
 {